-If the site ISMS/EMS is not third-party registered, the report letter should include an affirmation by the Operations/Site/Field Office Manager that the site has implemented an ISMS/EMS, which meets the requirements of DOE O 450.1 and that the following has been reviewed:
+The report letter should include an affirmation by the operations/site/field office manager that the site has implemented an ISMS/EMS which meets the requirements of DOE O 450.1 and that the following have been reviewed.

-- a.
-ES& H (or environmental) policy statement - b.
-Current approved ISMS description (including ISMS/EMS) - c.
-Current list of significant aspects - d.
-Current list of measurable environmental goals, objectives, and targets
+- ES&H (or environmental) policy statement - Current approved ISMS description (including ISMS/EMS) - Current list of significant aspects - Current list of measurable environmental goals, objectives, and targets

-Supporting documentation must be available on request by the PSO or EH or the Office of Independent Oversight and Performance Assurance, but need not be attached to the letter.
+Supporting documentation must be available on request by the PSO; the Office of Environment, Safety and Health; or the Office of Independent Oversight and Performance Assurance, but need not be attached to the letter.